Robertoarce/gitfluent/docs/conversation-flows.md

 The service works in conjunction with:

-- `SettingsService` for user preferences
+- `GlobalSettingsService` for centralized configuration management
-- `PromptConfigService` for AI prompt management
+- `SettingsService` for additional user preferences (legacy)
 - `LoggingService` for debugging and monitoring
 - Provider pattern for state management